Welcome to the HIPS PCT Project

 2020 / 2021 PBF Survey notes

-Many thanks to those who participated in the 2020 and 2021 surveys.
-For 2020 and 2021 combined there were 24 reports, observations made on 2,001 total irises and 1,360 unique names.
-This is a pretty good start towards the informal 6,000 unique names goal we set back in 2020.
+Many thanks to those who participated in the survey thus far.
+For 2020 and 2021 combined there were 24 reports, totaling 1,992 iris speciments and 1,338 cultivars.
+This is a pretty good start towards the informal 6,000 cultivars goal we set back in 2020.
 We are enthusiastic that 2022 reporting will be the best yet!
-Later in the year we will be releasing a report with tabulations itemized by iris name.
-This report will be posted on the website.
+As noted above we have released a report giving cumulative counts for the years 2021-2022.
+The document may be viewed by clicking on the link: PBF Survey Cumulative 2021-2022.
+Please note, before using the document for the first time please click on the small “i” icon next to the document title to see important use guidance information.

 Becoming aware of mixed yes/no observations requires people to report PBF-no observations as well as PBF-yes.
 So, we are very appreciative of reporters who include PBF-no observations.